-Specifications for the CAHPS PCMH Survey
+Specifications for the CAHPS for PCMH Survey

-The technical specifications and standardized questionnaires for the CAHPS survey for the Patient-Centered Medical Home (PCMH).
+The technical specifications and standardized questionnaires for CAHPS for Patient-Centered Medical Home (PCMH) survey.

-Volume 5: HEDISCompliance AuditTM:

-Standards, Policies and
+Volume 5: HEDIS Compliance Audit^{TM2}: Standards, Policies and Procedures

-Procedures

 The accepted method for auditing the HEDIS production process, including an information systems capabilities assessment and an evaluation of compliance with HEDIS specifications.
 Standards that Certified HEDIS Compliance Auditors must use when conducting a HEDIS audit.